p4535992/foundryvtt-choices-plus/wiki/api.md

-The api is reachable from the variable `game.modules.get('choices').api` or from the socket libary `socketLib` on the variable `game.modules.get('choices').socket` if present and active.
+The api is reachable from the variable `game.modules.get('choices-plus').api` or from the socket libary `socketLib` on the variable `game.modules.get('choices-plus').socket` if present and active.

 You can find some javascript examples here [macros](./macros/)